paigeshin/ios_ultimate_interview_questions/README.md

 - If you are an intermediate and an advanced swift developer, make sure you know all these questions and try to answer it instantly without answers.

-# Plese, follow me if you want more professional tips
+# Please, follow me if you want more professional tips

 https://medium.com/@paigeshin1991